Getting the Right Size of Incontinence Products

 - Take the measurement a couple of times.
 This will ensure that you have an accurate length.

-Repeat these steps for how to measure your hip size, making sure to remove any clothing that may be in the way.
+When determining how to measure your hips, repeat these steps, making sure to remove any clothing that may be in the way.
 This measurement will go from the widest part of your buttocks around to the hip bones in front.
-Once again, repeat this step a couple of times for accuracy.
+Once again, repeat this step for how to measure your hips a couple of times for accuracy.

 The correct size you’ll need for the incontinence product you are measuring for will be the larger of these two sizes.
 It would be a good idea to keep these measurements handy and reference them anytime you are going to consider purchasing a new product.